Coronavirus: can teachers refuse to attend school?

 Under the Employment Rights Act 1996 you are able to take time off school:

-- To provide assistance on an occasion when a dependent falls ill
+- To provide assistance on an occasion when a dependant falls ill

-- To make arrangements for the provision of care for a dependent who is ill or injured
+- To make arrangements for the provision of care for a dependant who is ill or injured

 - Because of the unexpected disruption or termination of arrangements for the care of a dependant